Reflections on Seconds Out and Genesis live on the 1977 Wind and Wuthering tour

 Side 3: Supper’s Ready

 It gets better.
-Ahead of us lie the four finest Genesis moments on record.
+Ahead of us lie perhaps the four finest Genesis moments on record.

 The lord of lordsSupper’s Ready